-These sweet kitchen prayers, simple stories and old-timer words of wisdom were frequently found in old community cookbooks and vintage homemaking magazines.
-They were clipped and pasted into recipe scrapbooks, done in cross stitch to be framed and hung on kitchen walls or given as bridal shower gifts.
+These sweet, charming prayers, simple stories and old-timer words of wisdom were frequently found in old community cookbooks and vintage homemaking magazines.
+They were clipped and pasted into recipe scrapbooks, done in cross stitch to be framed and hung on walls and frequently given as bridal shower gifts.
 Some bring a chuckle while others a soft smile and sadly, we don’t see much of them anymore in today’s publications.

 I’ve moved all of these charmers here on one page and I’ll add new ones as I come across them.
-Enjoy!
+I hope you enjoy them as much as I do.

 God bless my little kitchen,